iTunes is Out - How can You Sync/Transfer iOS Data Now?

 Though iTunes is out maybe an undue burden on Mac users, they can take solace that their libraries of music, movies, and other content are all safe.
 The other big question that's probably foremost for users who use iTunes instead of iCloud to sync their iPhones and Macs: how to sync iDevices when iTunes is discontinued?

-How to Sync, Backup & Restore iPhone without iTunes on Catalina?
+Part 1.
+How to Sync, Backup & Restore iPhone without iTunes on Catalina or later?

 When iTunes goes way on macOS Catalina, you'll find the backup, update, sync, and restore functions available in the Finder.
 Below are the step-by-step guides.